Special Review on power system security, electricity prices and emission reductions

 Submissions may range from a short letter outlining your views on a particular topic to a more substantial document covering evidence related to the range of issues covered by the review.

-For submissions made by individuals, all personal details other than your name and the state or territory in which you reside will be removed from your submission before it is published on the Climate Change Authority's web site.
+For submissions made by individuals, all personal details other than your name and the state or territory in which you reside will be removed from your submission before it is published.

 Submitting via email